-Student Name.
-Studen it iD.
-Costs in the 2021-22 year Graduation Rate Estimated Cost of Attendance 21-22 /yr Percentage of full-time Tuition and fees \$ students who graduate within Housing and meals \$ 6 years Books and supplies \$ Ų Transportation \$ LOW I MEDIUM I HIGH Other educational costs \$ Loan Default Rate Grants & scholarships to pay for or college Percentage of borrowers Total Grants and Scholarships("Gift" Aid; no repayment needed) 21-22 /yr entering repayment and Grants from your school \$ defaulting on their loan Federal Pell Grant \$ Grants from your state \$ Other scholarships you can use \$ This Institution National Median Borrowing What will you pay for college Students at SUSCC typically Net Costs \$ /yr borrow \$ XXXX in Federal (Cost of attendance minus total grant s and scholarship s) loans for their undergraduate study.
-The Federal loan payment over 10 years for this Options to pay net costs amount is approximately \$ Work options XXXX per month.
-Your Work-Study (Federal, state, or institutional) \$ borrowing may be different.
-Loan options Repaying your loans Federal Perkins Loans \$ To learn about loan repayment Federal Direct Subsidized Loan \$ choices and work out your Federal Loan monthly payment, go to: Federal Direct Unsubsidized Loan \$ http://studentaid.ed.gov/repay- Recommended amounts shown here.
-You may be eligible for a dif ferent amount.
-Contact your fin ancial aid offic ce loans/understand/plans Other options For more information & next steps: Family Contribution \$ /yr Southern Union State Community College As calculated by the institution using information reported on the FAFSA or to your institution.)
-Financial Aid Office Payment plan offered by the institution Military and/or National Service benefits PO Box 1000 Parent PLUS Loan Non-Federal private education loan n Ioan Wadley, AL 36276 Telephone: 334-745-6437 E-mail: financialaid@suscc.edu
+0 4 1 4 0004.05 Costs in the 2024-25 year Graduation Rate Estimated Cost of Attendance 24-25 /yr Percentage of full-time Tuition and fees \$ students who graduate within 6 years Housing and meals \$ o years Books and supplies \$ Ų Transportation \$ LOW I MEDIUM I HIGH Other educational costs \$ Loan Default Rate Grants & scholarships to pay for or college Percentage of borrowers Total Grants and Scholarships("Gift" A Aid; no repayment needed) 24-25 /yr entering repayment and Grants from your school \$ defaulting on their loan Federal Pell Grant \$ Grants from your state \$ Other scholarships you can use \$ This Institution National Median Borrowing What will you pay for college · Students at SUSCC typically Net Costs \$ /yr borrow \$ XXXX in Federal (Cost of attendance minus total grants and scholarships) loans for their undergraduate , s study.
+The Federal loan Options to pay net costs payment over 10 years for this amount is approximately \$ Work options XXXX per month.
+Your Work-Study (Federal, state, or institutional) \$ borrowing may be different. (rederal, state, of institutional) Ψ Loan options Repaying your loans Federal Perkins Loans \$ To learn about loan repayment Federal Direct Subsidized Loan \$ choices and work out your Federal Federal Direct Unsubsidized Loan \$ Loan monthly payment, go to: Recommended amounts shown here.
+You may be eligible for a dif ancial aid offic re . http://studentaid.ed.gov/repay- loans/understand/plans recommended amounts shown here.
+Too may be engine for a un lerent amount. contact your min ancial ald office Other options For more information & next steps: Family Contribution \$ /yr Southern Union State Community College (As calculated by the institution using information reported on the FAFSA or to your institution.) , , , .
+Financial Aid Office Payment plan offered by the institution Military and/or Nation onal Servi ce benefits PO Box 1000 • Parent PLUS Loan Wadley, AL 36276 - p p Telephone: 334-745-6437 E-mail: financialaid@suscc.edu